 God.
 Look at me, putting down other girls for a boy.
 Had all of my self-respect and notions of feminism gone out the window?
 I was a mess.

 With all the strength I possessed, I pushed Potter away.
-He stumbled backwards, close enough to the edge of the Floater that my heart seized momentarily, and then raked a hand through his hair, flashing a crooked grin.
-For a moment, I allowed myself a small once over—his crown was sitting lopsidedly on his head, his hair curling slightly around his ears (fuck).
-He was wearing a dark green polo sweater with the sleeves rolled up (double fuck) and jeans.
+He stumbled backwards, close enough to the edge of the Floater that my heart seized momentarily, and then shoved a hand through his hair, flashing a rakish, crooked grin.
+For a moment, I allowed myself a small once over.
+His crown was sitting lopsidedly on his head, his hair curling slightly around his ears (fuck).
+He was wearing a dark green sweater with the sleeves rolled up (double fuck) and jeans.

 “What is it now, Bennett?”
 He was smirking as he stepped closer.
-His voice was dark and smoky, a little hoarse from all the illicit activity he’d been doing, I suppose.
+His voice was dark and smoky, a little hoarse from all the illicit activity he’d been partaking in, I suppose.

 “What is it now?”
 Since Potter was a safe distance away, my head was starting to clear.
 Anger and irritation (mostly at Potter, but a little, admittedly, at myself for being such a hormonal idiot) was slowly resurfacing.
-“How about the fact that this Floater party thing is the stupidest idea ever?
+“How about the fact that this Floater party thing is the dumbest idea ever?
 And the fact that you’re giving drugs to my brother?
-And just—just doing drugs in general?”
+And just — just doing drugs in general?”